jQSfire125/MovieLens/README.md

 # MovieLens

-This is the first of two projects that are required for the final course in the HarvardX Data Science Professional Certificate.

-The objective is to use the MovieLens dataset to create a movie recommendation system.
-We will use the 10 million recommendations version of the dataset (http://grouplens.org/datasets/movielens/10m/) to make the computation a little easier.
+This project is part of the "PH125.9x Data Science: Capstone" course on HarvardX.
+The goal of this project is to create a recommendation system using the [MovieLens dataset](https://grouplens.org/datasets/movielens/latest/).
+For this project, to make computation simpler, we will be using the [10M version of the MovieLens dataset](http://grouplens.org/datasets/movielens/10m/).
+This dataset contains 10 million ratings of more than 10,000 movies given by about 70,000 users.

+We will build an algorithm that will predict the rating a particular user would give movie.
+To make the prediction, our model uses the movie, the user, and the year the movie was released.

+To score how accurate the model predicts a given rating, we use root mean square error (RMSE) as a metric.
+Our final model has a **RMSE (_Root Mean Square Error_) of 0.8645.**